⬇️ Table of Contents

-This post started out with my mother offering the other day to teach me how to roast the perfect chicken.
-Having gone to culinary school and worked in fine dining, I've had the good fortune of learning a lot of different ways of cooking chicken.
-When your mother offers knowledge, there's just was no way I could miss out on the knowledge from a lifelong cook.
+This post started with my mother offering to teach me how to roast the perfect chicken.
+Having gone to culinary school and working in fine dining, I've had the good fortune of learning many different ways of cooking chicken.
+When your mother offers knowledge, there's no way I could miss out on the inside scoop from a lifelong cook.

 Mom knows best!